 Similarities Between the Breeds

-Juvenile cataracts, liver disease, factor VII deficiency, pyometra, patellar luxation, cryptorchidism, cardiac issues, and thyroid diseases, can occur in either of these breeds, though some are more common than others between the two breeds.
+Juvenile cataracts, liver disease, factor VII deficiency, pyometra, patellar luxation, cryptorchidism, cardiac issues, and thyroid diseases can occur in either breed.
+However, some are more common than others between the two breeds.

 Final Thoughts

-Despite their similarities, these are two different breeds that were established with different purposes in mind.
+Despite their similarities, these two different breeds were established with different purposes.
 Alaskan Klee Kai is often confused with Mini Huskies due to the similarities in appearance and being a smaller breed.

 RELATED QUESTIONS: